 Why Trust GearLab

-Our panel of audio experts has over 100 years combined training and experience in the audio industry.
+Our panel of audio experts has over 100 years of combined training and experience in the audio industry.
 Our audio testing is led by Senior Audio Analyst, Dave Berkman, with significant contributions from Senior Review Analysts Rachael Lamore, and Genaveve Bradshaw.
 Rachael conducts testing in our state-of-the-art studio to analyze sound, noise cancellation, call quality, and more.
-Gena has a Music degree from the University of New Mexico and a passion for music and training in classical singing.
-Dave is a musical producer with over 20 years under his belt in production, recording, and composing for multiple television networks and tech companies.
+Gena holds a Music degree from the University of New Mexico and has a passion for music, as well as training in classical singing.
+Dave is a musical producer with over 20 years of experience in production, recording, and composing for multiple television networks and tech companies.

 Finding the right pair of headphones or earbuds largely depends on your listen style and how you plan to use them.